-Our first Epcot International Flower & Garden Festival didn’t have the fun Outdoor Marketplaces.
+Our first Epcot International Flower & Garden Festival didn’t have the fun Outdoor Kitchens.
 The festival was still beautiful but the addition of food made it awesome.
-There isn’t as many options as Epcot’s Food & Wine Festival has but we consider that a plus.
-It means we can actually get everything we want. 🙂
+There are 15 Outdoor Kitchen so there is a lot to enjoy without it feeling overwhelming.

-There are two new Outdoor Marketplaces this year bringing the total up to 15.
-The Flower & Garden Festival is kind of like a mini Food & Wine Festival since there are alcoholic options at each of the marketplaces.
-There is a little something for everyone with mixed drinks, beer, cider, wine, etc. There are also a lot of good non-alcoholic options.
+Each kitchen also has drinks for adults to enjoy.
+There is a little something for everyone with mixed drinks, beer, cider, wine, etc. But if alcohol isn’t your thing there are also a lot of good non-alcoholic options.
 The Frozen Desert Violet Lemonade is one of my favorites.

 More Than Just Topiaries

 The topiaries are the headliners at the Flower & Garden Festival.
 I’m always in awe and I can’t wait to see the entrance this year.
 But there are also some cool exhibits and displays.

 I think kids of all ages will enjoy: